bhavdeep30/seng438-a3-CarlLyss/Assignment3-ReportTemplate.md

 Text…

-# 8 A discussion on how the team work/effort was divided and managed
+# 8 A discussion on how the teamwork/effort was divided and managed

-Text…
+We separated our group into two teams as we did in last assignment.
+Carl and Mohamed have written the tests for Range class in last assignment, and they were aware of different aspects of this class.
+Bhavdeep and Mohammadreza have worked on the DataUtilities class and knew about this class more than others.
+So we decided to have the same teams as we had in last assignment to make the progress faster.
+In each group, both team members observed the coverage values of different methods and discussed on the way of improvment.

+At the end, all members of the group collect their experience together to write the report.

 # 9 Any difficulties encountered, challenges overcome, and lessons learned from performing the lab